Polarization

 is very important to note that, contrarily to

-and which are quantum operators, the polarization , the components of which are quantum average
+, the components of which are quantum average

 values, is a classical vector, and can be treated consequently.